 In 2004 he moved with his wife Marcy to Jennings Center for Older Adults in Garfield Hts, OH to be closer to family.
 Marcy died at Jennings, on November 20, 2011.
 John continued to live in his home in the Holy Spirit Villa.
 In November 2019 he relocated to their Assisted Living where he enjoyed three meals a day and Ice Cream with every dinner, always chocolate.
 He celebrated 88 years of life with his family on December 2 at his favorite Mexican Restaurant.
 On December 18th he went on an outing with Jennings to see the Christmas lights in Downtown Cleveland and to view the Festival of Trees at Playhouse Square.
 He fell asleep in Jesus on the morning of December 21.
 We loved him dearly and will miss him always.

-To send flowers to John Herman Groenke, Jr.'s family, please visit our floral section.
+To send flowers to John Herman Groenke, Jr.'s family, please visit our floral store.

 The Jennings Center for Older Adults